 So a card component might have an image, a button, and a paragraph inside of it that it holds.

 Now the CPU that’s eventually going to render this component on the screen knows nothing about containers.
 It only knows machine code and how to make the right pixels light up.

-The container is a metaphor that we humans need in order to manage and organise the code we write.
+The container is a metaphor that we humans need to manage and organise the code we write.

-You the only reason you know what a container is, is because as a child, you dumped sand into a bucket and poured it out again.
+The only reason you know what a container is is that as a child, you dumped sand into a bucket and poured it out again.
 This interaction with the physical world, of learning through embodied experience, taught you that containers hold things.
 That they have insides and outsides.
 That they have boundaries.

-All of these concepts are essential and necessary for you to understand how components work in React.
+All of these concepts are essential for you to understand how components work in React.

 You know what a tree is from seeing thousands of trees.

 And you get that they have many branches that spread out from a single root.
 An understanding that allows you to work with component trees in React.

 The React tree metaphor is actually a double metaphor since it’s also based on the idea of a family tree.